brpandey/vacc/README.md

 Suppose that travellers crossing international borders (border control) or getting medical care in a foreign country, need to prove to a service that they have been vaccinated without actually revealing their personal medical secrets.
-Every country has their own requirements and recommendations based on the region of the world they are in and may have different health issues for their population.
+Every country has their own requirements and recommendations based on their location and may have different health issues for their population.

-For example some countries may have active situations with yellow fever or measles.
+For example, some countries may have active yellow fever or measles outbreaks.
-With zero knowledge proofs it is possible to prove that one possess the adequate medical protections without revealing its complexities and secret data.
+With zero knowledge proofs it is possible to prove one possesses the adequate medical protections without revealing the underlying medical history and secret data.

 Essentially this works by:

-1) Convert your medical vaccine information into a vaccine circuit.
-The circuit represents the equations that represent your medical data e.g. vaccine history
+1) Converting medical vaccine information into a vaccine (arithmetic) circuit.
+The circuit represents the equations that represent the medical data e.g. vaccine history

 2) Generate randomness (a witness) which solves the circuit equation constraints

 3) Send the circuit + public witness to the authenticating service (without revealing all your medical data)

-4) The authenticating service verifies the constraint equations hold true (given the circuit + witness) Assuming verification is successful, the service knows your immunization history is adequate
+4) The authenticating service verifies the constraint equations hold true (given the circuit + witness) Assuming verification is successful, the service knows the immunization history is adequate

 5) The service then grants access

-In a simple example, a circuit could model this mathematical equation: x^3 + x + 5 == y 'x' would be the secret field, and 'y' the public field
+In a simple example, a circuit could model this polynomial mathematical equation: x^3 + x + 5 == y ('x' would be the secret field, and 'y' the public field)

 ```rust
 // CubicCircuit defines a simple circuit